A resourceful motorcycle messenger risks his life to secure justice for a friend’s death and confronts his own desire for revenge.

-With Lillian’s help Alex closes in on his bike and his brother, until he witnesses a brutal execution, and soon becomes hunted by the relentless criminals, as well as a group of corrupt and cruel cops.
+With Lillian’s help, Alex closes in the corrupt cop, but his own criminal activity comes back to haunt him, and he soon becomes hunted by the cruel cop, putting Lillian and his young brother both in danger.
 Alex uses cunning and resolve to save his life, but at great personal sacrifice.

 There are over 500,000 Motoboys in São Paulo alone, where every day at least one dies from a preventable accident.
 They are the expendable front line army for the business class in Brazil, without whom the city’s economic activity would suffer a near collapse.